 What is an FBO?

-– The first one consists in welcoming passengers before or after their flight in a dedicated VIP terminal, separate from the terminals for airliners ;
+- Welcome passengers before or after their private flight in a dedicated VIP terminal, separate from commercial airliner terminals, even in public and international airports.

-– The second is to provide airport assistance to private jet airlines.
-Such as the reception of flight crews, or the refuelling, de-icing, maintenance and hangar parking of aircraft.
+- Providing airport assistance to private jet operators, including a multitude of aviation services such as reception of flight crews, or the refueling, de-icing, maintenance and hangar parking of aircraft.

 There are currently more than 17,000 FBOs for private jets worldwide, including 4,000 in the United States.

-As soon as you arrive at the FBO, you will be greeted in front of the entrance by the reception staff.
-Your luggage is taken care of and loaded into the private jet.
-You can meet the captain of your aircraft who can give you all the details of your flight.
+As soon as you arrive at the FBO, you will be greeted at the entrance by the reception staff.
+Your luggage is taken care of and loaded onto the business-jet.
+You can meet the pilot of your aircraft who will fill you in on all the flight details.

 A moment of relaxation in a reserved area

 In the private terminal, you have the possibility to sit in a comfortable space.
-Very often, you have a breathtaking view of the airport facilities and private jets.
+Very often, you have a wonderful view of the airport facilities and private jets.

-You have the opportunity to treat yourself to a simple gourmet break and refresh yourself.
+You have the opportunity to treat yourself to a simple gourmet break or simply relax and unwind.

-The majority of FBOs give you the opportunity to read the press, have access to meeting rooms, a WiFi connection and get ready in a bathroom.
+The majority of FBOs have newspapers and magazines available, provide access to meeting rooms, a WiFi connection and a bathroom.

 Some larger FBOs can offer concierge services, and take care of your children and pets during the waiting time.

-In most cases, passengers do not wait and pass through the FBO very quickly.
+In most cases, passengers who charter a private jet do not wait around and pass through the FBO very quickly.
 A private terminal has the advantage that no time is wasted.
 The time between arrival at the FBO and the take-off of the aircraft is 20 minutes on average.

 All private jet terminals have the possibility to carry out the necessary security and immigration checks.